pateljheel/unicom/README.md

 ## Deployment via GitHub Actions & Terraform

 ### Workflow Overview
-This project repository includes a **single reusable workflow** (`Deploy Uni-Com`)  which can be triggered manually through GitHub Actions..
+This project repository includes a **single reusable workflow** (`Deploy Uni-Com`)  which can be triggered manually through GitHub Actions.
 The workflow description is provided in `.github/workflows/main.yml`.

 Deploy Uni-Com contains 2 job descriptions :
 * **Terraform_apply** – provisions all AWS resources, builds the frontend and deploys the application.